 Medicare Part D Coverage Gap ("Donut Hole")

-While in the Gap, you will pay 37% of the cost for generic drugs, and 25% of the cost for brand drugs in 2019.
-You leave the Gap when you alone (not what the plan spends) spend a total of $5,100 in 2019.
-You then enter the "Catastrophic Coverage" stage, where the costs of your prescriptions are usually lower.
+While in the Gap, you will pay 25% of the cost for generic drugs and brand drugs in 2020.
+You leave the Gap when you alone (not what the plan spends) spend a total of $6,350 in 2019.
+You then enter the "Catastrophic" stage, where the costs of your prescriptions are usually lower.